Using MS Access in conjunction with Tableau isn’t always a painless experience, especially when it comes to the Access query.

 From my testing, if there is a LIKE statement in the WHERE clause this can cause Tableau to return no records.

 The query does appear in the Tableau table list but returned zero records.
 Options are:

 - Remove the access LIKE condition and keep the filtering within Tableau

-- Rreplace LIKE with standard text functions if possible, such as LEFT, RIGHT, etc.
+- Replace LIKE with standard text functions if possible, such as LEFT, RIGHT, etc.

-My working Access query doesn’t appear in the table list within Tableau
+My Access query doesn’t appear in the table list within Tableau

 For example save the following query as MyUnionQuery

 MyUnionQuery won’t appear in Tableau as it’s a UNION.
-However if the following is created it will appear in Tableau:
+However, create the following and it will appear in Tableau: